zsystm/evm/README.md

 - Smooth onboarding experience for an existing or new Cosmos chain
 - Full access to product partnerships (block explorers, RPCs, indexers etc.)
 - Continuous upgrades, access to product and engineering support

-Cosmos EVM is production ready, and suitable for usage in mission-critical environments such as application-specific EVMs.

 **Want to use Cosmos EVM but want to discuss it with an expert first?
 [Contact the Interchain Labs team](https://share-eu1.hsforms.com/2g6yO-PVaRoKj50rUgG4Pjg2e2sca).**